Peer-Reviewed Publications

 Collaborating Institutions

-University of Colorado School of Medicine (Aurora, CO, USA)
+- University of Colorado School of Medicine (Aurora, CO)

 Electrophysiological Trajectories of Concussion Recovery: From Acute to Prolonged Stages in Late Teenagers